ikrima/gamedevguide/contents/guides/ue4guide/wip/oculus-stuff/Tips & Tricks (1).md

 hmdversion                                        Prints Oculus SDK version used and Oculus Plugin info

-uncapfps                                         Uncaps FPS (allows FPS &gt; 62); to restore cap - "set Engine bSmoothFrameRate 1"; t.maxfps could also be used for the same purpose.
+uncapfps                                         Uncaps FPS (allows FPS > 62); to restore cap - "set Engine bSmoothFrameRate 1"; t.maxfps could also be used for the same purpose.